Timeneye Blog

 Price: requires Microsoft 365, there is a variety of plans for personal and business use

 Monday is a comprehensive work management platform serving a wide variety of industries, company needs, and case scenarios.
-The strength of this platform is its flexibility and adaptability, as users in Monday can build their workflows easily.
-Its vast offering of features includes customer relationship management (CRM), customizable workflows, project management, resource management, portfolio management, and goal tracking.
+The strength of this platform is its flexibility and adaptability, as users in Monday can build their workflows through modular blocks.
+Its vast offering of features includes customer relationship management (CRM), customizable workflows, project management, resource management, portfolio management, reporting, and goal tracking.

 Price: free plan for individuals, team plans start from $8 per seat, per month